Sourdough Starter for Beginners- No Scale Needed

 Sourdough starters can have a variety of smells, from tangy and yeasty to slightly fruity or even like nail polish remover.
 But some smells and colors indicate problems:

 🚨 Strong Rotten or Putrid Smell?
 This could mean bad bacteria have taken over.
-Best to start fresh.
+It’s a good indicator that it’s best to start fresh with a new starting point.

 🚨 Pink, Orange, or Red Streaks?
-These are signs of contamination—time to toss and restart.
+These are signs of contamination—time to toss and restart your starter.

-✅ Mild Vinegar or Alcohol Smell?
+Mild Vinegar or Alcohol Smell?
 This is normal and just means your starter is extra hungry.
-Feed it, and it should balance out.
+Feed it, and it should balance out once you place it in a warm place to ferment.

 Forgot to Feed It?
 Left It Alone for Too Long?